PLEASE NOTE: OUR ADOPTION APPLICATIONS ARE OPEN AGAIN.

 We will send photos of the litter with sex and colour so you can see them as they grow.
 This ensures there are no surprises for you by the time you are allocated your puppy.
 You are welcome to visit your puppy once you know which one is yours, and to take photos.

-Your puppy will be ready to go to you around 9 weeks of age with plenty of information on puppy care, along with a vaccination card and desexing certificate.
+Your puppy will be ready to go to you around 9 weeks of age with plenty of information on puppy care, along with a vaccination card and other important paperwork.

-Full Purchase Price and Inclusions for 2021 Puppies
+Full Purchase Price, Inclusions & Exclusions for Puppies

-When our waitlist opens again in mid 2021, puppy prices will be provided in the information that we will email to you when you make an inquiry to adopt a puppy.
+When our waitlist is open, puppy prices will be provided in the information that we will email to you when you make an inquiry to adopt a puppy.

 We do send puppies interstate and all training and transport costs are charged depending on timeframes and puppy’s travel destination.